 Offline maps reduce data usage during your journeys.
 You won’t have to worry about exceeding mobile data limits while navigating.
 Plus, it often leads to quicker loading times since the map information is stored directly on your device.

-Similarly, you can download your playlists in apps like Spotify, YouTube Music, Amazon Music, etc. that allow users to download music for offline use.
+Similarly, you can download your playlists in apps like Spotify, YouTube Music, Amazon Music, etc., that allow users to download music for offline use.

 Switching from a wireless connection to a wired one should also fix the lag and latency issues while using Android Auto.
-A direct USB connection often provides more stable performance than Bluetooth.
+A direct USB connection provides more stable performance than Bluetooth.
 If you continue to experience lag and latency issues with Android Auto despite trying the previous tips, try factory resetting your phone and resetting your car’s infotainment system.

 Read Next: How to Enable Developer Settings in Android Auto